Zanaflex (tizanidine hydrochloride)

 - Have renal (kidney) impairment

-- Take certain medications (CYP1A2 inhibitors) such as fluvoxamine or ciproflaxin
+- Take certain medications (CYP1A2 inhibitors) such as fluvoxamine or ciprofloxacin

-Individuals with the above conditions should be monitored closely while taking Zanaflex.
+People with the above conditions should be monitored closely while taking Zanaflex.1

-For additional details, read the full prescribing information of Zanaflex.
+For more information, read the full prescribing information of Zanaflex.